Iconic.

 Lunch atop a skyscraper, workers sitting on a beam high above New York, 1932

 Lunch atop a skyscraper, 1932.
 Eleven men eating on a steel beam 850 feet above Manhattan during the construction of 30 Rockefeller Plaza.
-No harnesses, no net.

-<strong>Dr. Zbigniew Religa</strong> after a 23-hour heart transplant surgery, 1987
+Dr. Zbigniew Religa after a 23-hour heart transplant surgery, 1987

 Dr. Zbigniew Religa after a 23-hour heart transplant surgery in Poland, 1987.
 His assistant sleeps in the corner.
 The patient outlived him.

-Stanley Kubrick and <strong>Jack Nicholson</strong> on the set of The Shining
+Stanley Kubrick and Jack Nicholson on the set of The Shining

 Stanley Kubrick and Jack Nicholson on the set of The Shining, 1980.
-Kubrick required Nicholson to axe through 60 doors.
+Kubrick required Jack Nicholson to axe through 60 doors.
 He had Shelley Duvall perform the baseball bat scene 127 times.

 Christopher Nolan behind an IMAX camera on the set of Interstellar